Skip to main content

 Selective Estrogen Receptor Modulators an Upstream Approach

-Enclomiphene Citrate is a refined SERM that acts as an antagonist in the hypothalamus.
+Enclomiphene Citrate is a refined SERM that acts as an estrogen receptor antagonist in the hypothalamus.
 Testosterone is naturally converted to estrogen in the body, and this estrogen signals the brain to reduce GnRH production.
 Enclomiphene blocks these estrogen receptors, preventing the negative feedback signal.

 The brain perceives lower estrogen activity and responds by increasing its output of GnRH, which in turn stimulates the pituitary to produce more LH and FSH.
 This cascade effectively restarts the entire HPG axis, promoting both endogenous testosterone production and spermatogenesis.
 It is a powerful tool for men on TRT who wish to preserve fertility, and it is also a cornerstone of post-TRT recovery protocols.